kshaffer/theory3/assessments.md

 The best three pop/rock transcriptions and the best three classical transcriptions will count towards the final grade.

+I have made a [video demo](https://vimeo.com/119572881) of my classical transcription process.

 ## Fast transcription (dictation)